Letter to Commercial Use Permit Holders and Applicants Please Read.

 Applications for special use permits must be received no later than 30 days in advance to allow for processing comments and compliance review.
 Applications received less than 30 days in advance may be denied.
 First amendment rights applications must be received five days in advance to allow processing comments and compliance review.
 Applications for large group activities that occur within the park should be submitted at least 6 months in advance to allow for processing, comments, compliance, and authorization to advertise the event.

-Once a permit has been approved and issued, most park entrance fees are not waived for the permittee and participants.
+Once a permit has been approved and issued, most park entrance fees are not waived for the pinn and participants.
 Upon arrival to Pinnacles, entrance fees will be collected in accordance with federal recreational fee guidelines, including the use of an individual’s Federal Recreation Passes.
 Carpooling is always encouraged.
 Commercial Use Authorization Permit entrance fees are covered for their staff only by the $200.00 annual administrative fee.